-Travelling in Galicia by car might be the best option as the train service can suffer from delays and the choice of times are not the best.
-Also the price of renting a car will work out cheaper in the long run.
-In the case of air travel, Galicia has three international airports, thereby making air travel easier for tourists from abroad.
+Travelling in Galicia by car is the best option as the train service suffers from delays and its timings are not convenient.
+Galicia has three international airports, thereby making air travel easier for tourists from abroad.

-If you like food, you have visited the right place.
-Abundant in sea food delicacies, its highlight is that almost half the mussels in the world are 'harvested' in Galicia.
-Popular dishes are Empanada, Polvo à feira, Caldo galego, Bacallau ao alvariño and Churros.
+Abundant in seafood delicacies, its highlight is that almost half the world's mussels are 'harvested' in Galicia.
+Popular dishes are Empanada, Polvo à Feira, Caldo Galego, Bacallau ao alvariño and Churros.

-For the believer in a glass of beer, Galicia is mainly a wine region and a paradise for wine lovers.
-Though, if you like something strong, then there is, Licor Café and Queimada.
-However, beware, because for some, Licor Café can cause problems.
+Galicia is mainly a wine region and a paradise for wine lovers.
+But, if you like some strong alcohol, then there is a Licor Café and Queimada.
+However, beware because some Licor Café can cause problems.

 Galicia is a safe place to stay.
-Just to stay on the safer side, protect yourself in big cities.
-Of all cities Vigo and the capital - Santiago de Compostela - are probably the safest.
+To stay on the safer side, protect yourself in big cities.
+Of all cities, Vigo and the capital - Santiago de Compostela - are the safest.

 Drug trafficking and drug-related activities, and crime are not uncommon.
 Though for tourists, this will not create a problem.
 In case of emergency, dial 112 (ambulance, fire brigade and police).

 Peinador Airport is located 10km from the city downtown.
 It is well connected with - Madrid, Barcelona, Bilbao, Canary Islands, Alicante, Seville, Valladolid, Paris, Copenhagen and Frankfurt, also many charter flights operate from here.